MysteryPancake/Houdini-Fun/NDC.md

 ## Flatten to the camera plane

-Using NDC coordinates in camera space lets you flatten geometry while keeping it identical from the camera perspective.
+Using NDC coordinates in camera space lets you flatten geometry but keep it identical from the camera perspective.

 <img src="./images/ndccampov.gif" width="300" align="left">